Here’s Everything You Need to Make Your Definitive Summer Playlist

-As a part of our monthlong music package That’s a Bop, every day in June we brought you a new song to bop to — from Jorja Smith to breezy Synead to Chastity Belt, Fishbach, H.E.R., and DeJ Loaf.
-We heralded the new tunes of Little Simz, Charlotte Dos Santos, Young M.A, and most unlikely, Hey Violet.
+As a part of our monthlong music package That’s a Bop, every day we’ve brought you a new song to bop to — from Jorja Smith to breezy Synead to Chastity Belt, Fishbach, H.E.R., and DeJ Loaf.
+We heralded the new tunes of Little Simz, Charlotte Dos Santos, Young M.A, and Hey Violet.
 Lady Leshur, Jessie Reyez, and Rico Nasty helped us forget our exes, and Land of Talk, Sheer Mag, and Ibeyi taught us how to hope.
 We rolled our eyes with Art School Jocks and did spooky rituals with L.A.
 Witch; we screamed at the top of our lungs with Palehound, strutted with Beth Ditto, indulged in our thirst with Gavin Turek, and god damn if Big Thief didn’t made us cry.
 We even found time to celebrate our thunder thighs with Miss Eaves.

 But we didn’t stop there.
 We talked with a few of our favorite artists who you haven’t heard of yet, and we gave you three custom-curated Friday playlists from the all-around dope Discwoman DJ collective.
 We explored our unrelenting — and sometimes confusing — love for DJ Khaled, Calvin Harris, and Haim.
 And most importantly, we made an impassioned plea for Céline Dion and Shania Twain to sing a duet together already.
 What are they waiting for?

-Now that June is over, we’ll leave you here with some of the highlights (like did you know Shirley Manson loves Rihanna?) to work through on your own time, as well as a special playlist made up of all our new favorites below.
+Now that June is over, we’re leaving you with some of the highlights from That’s A Bop (like did you know Shirley Manson loves Rihanna?) to explore on your own time, and we’ve created a special Spotify playlist made up of all our favorite tracks (just scroll down).
 So this summer, when your friends say how impressed they are with your new BBQ playlist, don’t say we never gave you anything.

 Tasha the Amazon